 “How useful will you be for your family when you’re mentally foggy?”

 When working with clients that aren’t getting enough sleep OPEX Coach Sean McGovern says “it comes down to helping clients identify and design their day around their priorities.”
 In a world where time equals money people are trading their precious sleep for money.
 “This is a question of values” says McGovern.
 “I get it, working to support your family takes priority over sleep but, how useful will you be to your family when you’re mentally foggy or dealing with long-term health issues?”
 In order to be at their best for their loved ones, your clients need sleep and need it consistently.
-In order to support your clients, you need to understand their priorities, learn how to define your client’s priorities in this Coach’s Toolkit.
+In order to support your clients, you need to understand their priorities, learn how to define your client’s priorities in this free course.

 Consistent sleep doesn’t just happen, clients need to plan for it.
 This starts with the relationship between stress and rest.
 In order to smoothly transition into sleep, one has to support the body’s rest (parasympathetic nervous system) by eliminating stressful stimulus on the body before they plan to sleep (I.e. if you plan to go to bed by 10 pm, make sure you are eliminating stressful stimuli by 8 pm).
 This is where owning your calendar comes in, stress is a part of life you can’t avoid, but you can manage it.
 If your clients are struggling to get enough consistent sleep, McGovern recommends this practice.
 Go through and have them calendar all of the events in their whole day and mark stressful events as red and non-stressful events as green.
 This gives the client a visual representation of their stress.
 Now that the clients have a visual representation of their stress it is time to manage it.